 In the current business environment of fast-paced operations and large volumes of customers, screening one’s customer-base manually for restricted parties is a daunting and often impossible task.
 Manual screenings are challenging for a variety of reasons.
 Above all, they are incredibly labor-intensive, subject to interpretation and errors, resulting in high false positives.
 Worse yet, manual screening can fail to identify real threats, leaving you and your company open to increased risk.
 Restricted party screening lists may include hundreds of thousands of entities at any given time.
 Combine that with spelling variations, different languages and alphabets, and there could be billions of possible search criteria and combinations.
 These complexities require advanced software or workflow processes to be in place; there is no feasible way for companies to screen against these lists adequately with spreadsheets.

-E2open automates the manually intensive screening process to check whether a trading partner is on any official denied persons or illegal trans-shipper list, and also searches parties against notable lists compiled by Dow Jones, including the Sanctioned Ownership Research list, State-Owned Companies, Embargoed Embassy or Adverse Media Entities lists, adding a layer of reputational risk management as well.
+e2open automates the manually intensive screening process to check whether a trading partner is on any official denied persons or illegal trans-shipper list. e2open also searches parties against notable lists compiled by Dow Jones, including the Sanctions Ownership Research, State-Owned Companies, Embargoed Embassy or Adverse Media Entity lists, adding a layer of reputational risk management as well.

 Getting to the Data You Need

 Unlike trade transaction data, customer relationship management (CRM) platforms like Salesforce, the world’s most common CRM, typically store customer and vendor information.
 Companies that use Salesforce store detailed customer data within it—the same records that must be screened to ensure that every party to every transaction is legally permitted.
 Since the CRM itself cannot do this, personnel must screen these records manually.